| MEMORY:

 Reconstructing an event from memory is similar to, and no easier than, reassembling a dismembered timepiece.

-Remembering is often imagined to be akin to putting the hands of a clock back in time as it were, but
+Remembering is often imagined to be akin to turning the hands of a clock back in time as it were, but

-in reality it is more like attempting to reassemble the clock from its constituent parts.
+in reality it is more like attempting to reassemble a virtual model of a dis-assembled clock.

 serious deviations and deletions and enhancements are more often exposed than not.